percona/portal-doc/docs/connect-pmm.md

 ### Install PMM 2.27.0 or later

 Before connecting your PMM server to Percona Platform, make sure you are using PMM version 2.27 or newer.
 Otherwise, upgrade your PMM installation beforehand.
+Please also make sure you are the administrator of the PMM to be able to perform connection.

 Upgrading is required because PMM 2.25 and 2.26 use username/password authentication for connecting to Percona Platform.
 Starting with PMM 2.27, this was replaced with access token authentication to support federated identity and increase security.